ouked/sudoku_solver/README.md

 An agent to solve sudoku puzzles by approaching them as exact cover problems.
 This was coursework for my Artificial Intelligence module at University of Bath.

-## Previous & Current  Performance

-Previous attempts to write agents to solve sudokus yielded a **single hard solution** in around **40 seconds**, using backtracking and naive constraint propagation.
-After a variety of optimisations (such as caching, forward checking, predictions via distribution of numbers and writing my own `deepcopy` function), this was reduced to about **2 seconds** .
-With the given target of under one second, I still wasn't satisfied.

-After learning how to approach sudokus as **exact cover** problems, and implementing Donald Knuth's Algorithm X, what was taking 40 seconds before, now only takes **0.03 seconds**.

 ## Usage

 To obtain a solution, pass `sudoku_solver` a `numpy.ndarray((9,9), ...)`.
 Examples of input can be found in `/data`.